18F/health-tracking-course/collections/_admin/learningcohorts.md

 * [Teaching Community](https://bookshop.org/books/teaching-to-transgress-education-as-the-practice-of-freedom/9780415908085) and [Teaching Critical Thinking](https://bookshop.org/books/teaching-critical-thinking-practical-wisdom/9780415968201) complement [Teaching to Transgress](https://bookshop.org/books/teaching-to-transgress-education-as-the-practice-of-freedom/9780415908085), and take those ideas even further.

 ## Conclusion

 Instructional design is a field that is deep, wide, and has its roots in educational psychology and the study of teaching and learning.
-The development of the course for State Officers touched on all of the dimensions described above and more, and did so in a largely invisible manner.
-We believe that learning is a powerful vehicle for the transformation of practices and organizational culture, and are excited to support MES in this critical, ongoing work.
+The development of the course for {{site.productowner}} touched on all of the dimensions described above and more, and did so in a largely invisible manner.
+We believe that learning is a powerful vehicle for the transformation of practices and organizational culture, and are excited to support agencies in this critical, ongoing work.